Aleksei Gastev: Scientific management

+Alexei Gastev understood “social engineering” as a scientific and practical method to solve the complex problem of the “machine-man” system that requires scientific experiment and rationalization.
+“In the social field, an era must come... of precise measurements, formulas, drawings, control gauges, social norms... we must pose the problem of complete mathematisation of psychophysiology and economics, so that we can operate with certain coefficients of arousal, mood, fatigue, on the one hand, straight and curved economic incentives, on the other”.

+However, unlike Frederick Taylor or Henry Ford, Alexei Gastev focused first of all on the human factor, making it the main idea of his seminal book “How to Work”.
+He believed that people play the main role in the operation of an enterprise.
+The effectiveness of an organization begins with the personal effectiveness of each person in the workplace.
+Being himself both a worker and an intellectual, a representative of the so called proletarian intelligentsia, he tried to see things from the worker’s perspective.

 Platon Kerzhentsev criticized Gastev's Taylorist approach for adopting a "narrow base" by focusing on the worker rather than looking at the more general aspects of how production should be organized in a socialist society.
 In 1921 the Central Council of Scientific Organization of Labor (SOVNOT) was set up with both factions involved.
 In 1924 the All-Russian Scientific Management Conference was held in Moscow, where both Gastev and Kerzhentsev argued their case.
 The conference sided with Gastev, although Kerzhentsev argued that the CIT had wasted three years.
 From 1932 to 1936 he was the chairman of the All-Union Committee for Standardization (Gosstandart) under the Council of Labor and Defense, as well as the editor-in-chief of the journal Bulletin of Standardization.

 Ustanovka

 In 1928, in an effort to increase the funding of the CIT, Gastev organized the Ustanovka ("Setup") as a social enterprise (joint-stock company) which audited the work of industrial enterprises and provided recommendations on efficient organization of their work processes on a commercial basis.
 Here Gastev applied his ideas on education, based on his concept of "social engineering", meaning the creation of training methods based on the physiological and psychological study of humans in the work process, using both observational and experimental methods.
 This led to the creation of the "setup method" (установочный метод), which viewed the conditioning of human faculties as a basis for reform of the educational system in its entirety.
 The term "setup" (установка) implied the formation of personal automated behaviors through "biological setups", "cultural setups", etc. Gastev's methods were used in intensive trainings of qualified workers and were highly successful.